 IaaS, SaaS, and PaaS are all cloud computing solutions.
-When you need to create an app for your business you have a couple different options.
-You can either build something yourself, use something that’s already built, or build something off of something someone has already started.
+When you need to create an app for your business you have a couple different options, so it’s important to understand the differences between IaaS, SaaS and PaaS.
+You can either build the infrastructure, software or platform yourself, use one that’s already built, or build off of something someone has already started.

-We’ve written a brief overview of PaaS before, you can read more about it here.
+We’ve written a brief overview of PaaS before, so check that out, too.

 PaaS is going to offer you the hardware and the infrastructure for running applications over the internet.
 The service provider has already built the infrastructure and the platform, so all the developer has to do is write their program and deploy it.
 Boom.
 That was simple.
 Maintenance falls on the PaaS provider; so that’s one less thing the developer has to worry about.